Skip to main content

 • partner with the older person to understand the reasons behind their choice.
 For example, is the cushion uncomfortable or is moving painful?

 • work with the older person to explore alternatives and make sure they fully understand the risks related to their decision.
-For example, a case conference where health professionals*, the older person and their supporters are present is a reasonable way to achieve this
+For example, a case conference where registered health practitioners and allied health professionals, the older person and their supporters are present is a reasonable way to achieve this

 If the older person decides not to follow the pressure relieving recommendations, you should document this decision, and the decision-making support that has been provided, and regularly review the decision with the older person.
 This supports the older person in their right to make informed decisions.